 LinkedIn Sharing Explained

-We've updated this article for the new company page layout that's being rolled out right now.
-Company page administrators now have a new interface which they'll use to make updates, edit the company page, view company page analytics, and see company page notifications.
+Company page administrators have access to an interface where they can make updates, edit the company page, view company page analytics, and see company page notifications.
 We'll use TSL Marketing's own LinkedIn company page in the examples below.

 Want to Share Your Content Further and Faster?